1 year ago

-The Final Year of Treatment
+The Final Year of Leukemia Treatment

 This week marks the start of the final 365 days of treatment.
-In July 2022, Margot will ring the bell (I cry just thinking about it), take her last dose of her daily chemo (pill), and her port will be removed.
+In July 2022, Margot will ring the bell (I cry just thinking about it).
+She will take her last dose of her daily chemo (pill), and her port will be removed.
 The protocol is long and sometimes feels never-ending – sometimes, a year feels so far away.
 Our journey began in May 2020, and we’re over halfway there.
 I know it’ll fly by.

 The prognosis for this type of Leukemia is extremely promising.
 It’s best-case, but still so much to go through.
 I often think of parents with children with less treatable cancers and find myself feeling guilty.
 But then I think of everyone with their healthy kids and how I’m living their worst nightmare.
 It’s an emotional roller coaster.

 Whenever I find myself struggling or trying to process all she’s been through, I remember that she’s going to be ok.

 I spent months in survival mode, doing my best to hold it together for Margot.
 When we finished frontline (the most aggressive part of treatment) last January, it was as if I hadn’t processed anything we (she) had been through until that moment.
 After we got through our first five day steroid pulse, we settled into a life that, aside from being isolated because of the pandemic, feels pretty normal.
 Margot is doing so well.
 She’s happy, thriving, and her daily meds feel as routine as giving a multivitamin, except they’re highly toxic and I have to wear gloves to handle them.